 Fun for All Ages: A show here is truly a family affair.
 Kids of all ages will enjoy the music, dancing, and interaction.

 Great Food: Unlimited supplies of picnic favorites like barbecue ribs and fried chicken are crowd pleasers, and grown ups can have their fill of beer, sangria, and wine as well.
 And don’t forget the strawberry shortcake — delish!

 Wondering what to do if you aren’t successful in attempts to book the show?
 Well, truthfully, there’s really nothing that can exactly substitute for the fun that is Hoop Dee Doo.
 But depending on whether you’re after the down-home food they serve, or the raucous good time, you might be able to come close.

 - Trail’s End: For food, head to Ft.
 Wilderness Campground’s table service restaurant, Trail’s End.
 Their buffet dinner offers many of the same items that you’d be feasting on at Hoop Dee Doo, and the rustic surroundings convince you that you really have stumbled in from the range.
+(You can also sit for a buffet breakfast and brunch here!)
 And of course, be sure to mosey over to Chip n Dale’s Campfire, also at the Fort, for some s’mores, a free movie, and a sing along!